belisario-afk/luma/docs/CONTRIBUTING.md

 # Contributing to Luma

 Thanks for your interest in contributing!
+This project is a static, production-ready visualizer.

 ## Ways to contribute

-- Add or improve visual presets
+- Add or improve layered scenes
-- Create new shaders
+- Create new GLSL layer shaders (background/bass/vocal/treble/composite)
 - Improve UI/UX or accessibility
 - Add integrations (e.g., Philips Hue, Nanoleaf, WebXR)